LanternD/Quectel-debug-log-decoder/README.md

 A decoder that leverages the message.xml file coming with the Quectel firmware to decode the UE (user equipment) debug log from the Quectel devices.

-**I don't have much time to update the README.md.
-It's inconsistent with the code.
+**[Important Note] I don't have much time to update the README.md.
+So the information below may be inconsistent with the code.
 I'll improve this document in the future.**

 # Introduction